 Schloss Linderhof Palace is located in the Ammer Valley near Oberammergau and Ettal.
 It is a popular day-trip destination from Munich and can be combined with visiting the more famous and popular Disney-like Schloss Neuschwanstein Castle.
-Opening hours are long and the palace is open on Monday and most public holidays.
+Opening hours are long and the palace is open on Mondays and most public holidays.
 The park is unfenced and tickets for the palace itself are fairly easy to obtain.
-Transportation to Schloss Linderhof is easiest by car but buses are also available.
+Transportation to Schloss Linderhof is easiest by car but buses and tours from Munich are also available.
 A hotel and restaurant are located at Linderhof Park with many further options available in nearby Ettal and Oberammergau — the town famous for hosting the Oberammergauer Passion Play every decade.

 Opening Hours for Schloss Linderhof Palace in Bavaria